-This condition literally means, “water on the brain,” referring to the buildup of cerebrospinal fluid inside the skull.
-Hydrocephalus puts pressure on the brain and can be acquired from a genetic condition or later in life as a result of trauma or inflammation.
-Many of the teacup dog breeds are more likely to develop the condition, which causes their dome-shaped head.
+This condition literally means “water on the brain,” which refers to the buildup of cerebrospinal fluid inside the skull.
+This excess fluid puts pressure on the brain and can be present at birth or acquired later in life as a result of trauma or inflammation.
+Many of the teacup dog breeds are predisposed to this condition, which results in a dome-shaped head.

-Symptoms of hydrocephalus in dogs include an enlarged skull, seizures, blindness, being cross-eyed, or an altered gait.
-Another sign can be difficulty potty training your dog, a result of the cognitive dysfunction caused by brain swelling.
-Treatment for hydrocephalus includes a brain shunt, which drains the built-up fluid.
-However, because this brain surgery is so expensive and specialized, most pets do not receive it.
-Instead, medications can manage seizures and brain inflammation are commonly used.
+Clinical signs of hydrocephalus in dogs include an enlarged skull, altered gait, behavioral changes, difficulty learning basic commands, seizures, blindness, and circling.
+Treatment for hydrocephalus includes instilling a shunt within the brain, which drains the built-up cerebrospinal fluid into the abdomen.
+However, because this brain surgery is so expensive and specialized, most pet parents opt for medical management.
+Medications to control seizures and brain inflammation are commonly used.
 Diuretics may also help draw the excess fluid away from the brain.
-If the disease progresses or is too severe, euthanasia may be the kindest option.
+If the disease progresses or is severe, euthanasia may be the kindest option.

 Teacup dogs have teeny tiny bladders to match their size, making constant bathroom breaks necessary.
 As we mentioned before, chronic stress can also lead to incontinence, as can other types of anxiety in dogs.
 Set a timer on your phone to remember your pup’s potty breaks.
 Teacup dog breeds’ small size also allows them to be house trained inside, whether in a dog litter box or a turf potty patch.

 Skin redness or a rash is one symptom of incontinence, along with a bad smell and excessive licking.
 Dog diapers are one way to manage incontinence, which require changing just like a human baby’s.
 Never limit your dog’s water intake without consulting your veterinarian first, as dehydration can lead to secondary conditions like a urinary tract infection or hypoglycemia.